-SIU is an open University, working mainly with distance learning.
-SIU is focusing on competence development for the individual, the team and the organization.
+SIU is a private open University in Sweden, working mainly with distance learning.
+SIU is focusing on competence development for individuals, teams and organizations.

 Scandinavian International University - SIU

 Principles, goal, credits & characteristics of the SIU Process learning and distance education